My Arizona Trail thru-hike begins in six days. Yikes!

 Starting a long-distance hike is always daunting.
 This one is especially so because I’m not familiar with the terrain or environment, being from the Great White North.
 It should be comforting that Arizona has been nailed with snow recently.
 Some mountaintops sport two or even three feet of snow.
 But I’m from Wisconsin.
 My trail name is Snowshoe.
 Snow and cold are no problems for me!

 But what IS a problem is camping.
 Camping in general, and particularly camping in snow.
 I’m a camping novice.
 I’ve camped maybe a dozen times in my life.
-I’m learning, but I never intended to camp in snow.
-I don’t WANT to camp in snow.
+So while I’m learning, I haven’t yet camped in snow.
+And I don’t WANT to camp in snow.
 At least not yet.
 So I dearly hope that all of this snow is on the mountaintops and won’t be at the lower elevations where I intend to camp.